-This item indicates if the CPU installed in Socket 1 or Socket 2 supports 64-bit technology.
+This item indicates if 64-bit technology is supported by the CPU installed in the Socket selected.

 Clock Spread Spectrum

 Select Enable to enable Clock Spectrum support, which will allow the BIOS to monitor and attempt to reduce the level of Electromagnetic Interference caused by the components whenever needed.
 The options are Disabled and Enabled.